Illinois-IoT/main-project/tutorials/day5/day5.md

 }
 ```

-Instead using comma, you may also put a space between two selectors.
+Instead of using a comma, you may also put a space between two selectors.
 This is called the **descendant combinator,** which selects an element following a hierarchy.
 For example, to select an `<em>` that is nested inside an `<li>` element,

 ```css
 li em {